Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: The role of the pebble flux

 \section{The role of the pebble flux}

-Our simulations are conducted in two phases.
-The first phase is presented in this section.
-Here we present the results of simulations of all models described in Table \ref{tab:model} considering a wide range of pebble fluxes (${S_{{\rm peb}}=0.2}$, 0.4, 1, 2.5, 5, and 10).
-We will use the outcome of these simulations to inspect which pebble fluxes could lead to the formation of planets in the super-Earth/Neptune mass range -- with masses smaller than $\sim$15 ${\rm M_{\oplus}}$ -- during the gas disk phase.
-The outcome of this first group of simulations will help us to narrow down the space of parameters in our study of the formation of hot super-Earth systems.
-We recall that the goal of our paper is to model the formation of hot super-Earth systems and that the formation of rocky terrestrial planets and rocky super-Earths as well as giant planets are modeled in companion papers of this trilogy \citep{lambrechtsetal18,bitschetal18c}.
-In Paper I we found that an integrated pebble flux of ${\rm 114~M_{\oplus}}$ lead to the formation of classical terrestrial planets while simulations with integrated pebble fluxes of ${\rm 190~M_{\oplus}}$ (or ${\rm 340~M_{\oplus}}$) form super-Earths systems.
-As discussed before, one should not expect that by considering the same integrated pebble flux of Paper I our simulations produce the same type of planets (super-Earths or terrestrial planets).
-This is because our planets may grow outside the snowline by accreting large pebbles.
-We will discuss this issue again later.
+Our simulations were conducted in two phases.
+First, we ran simulations considering a wide range of pebble fluxes (${S_{{\rm peb}}=0.2}$, 0.4, 1, 2.5, 5, and 10; see Table \ref{tab:model}).
+We used the outcome of these simulations to inspect which pebble fluxes could lead to the formation of planets in the super-Earth/Neptune mass range -- with masses smaller than $\sim$15 ${\rm M_{\oplus}}$ -- during the gas disk phase.
+The second phase of long-term integrations beyond the gas disk phase is discussed in Section 5.
+We remind the reader that our goal is to model the formation of hot super-Earth systems; the formation of rocky terrestrial planets and rocky super-Earths as well as giant planets are modeled in companion papers of this trilogy \citep{lambrechtsetal18,bitschetal18c}.
+In Paper I we presented our findings that an integrated pebble flux of ${\rm 114~M_{\oplus}}$ leads to the formation of classical terrestrial planets while simulations with integrated pebble fluxes of ${\rm 190~M_{\oplus}}$ (or more) form super-Earth systems.
+As discussed before, one should not expect that by considering the same integrated pebble flux as Paper I our simulations will produce the same types of planets (super-Earths or terrestrial planets).
+This is because our planets may grow outside the snow line by accreting larger pebbles.
+We discuss this issue again below.